 Background and activities

-My research fields include the relation between religion and “the secular” in contemporary and historical perspective; utopia and migration in the 19th-century European religious history; narrative approaches and theories of religious efficacy; and the conceptual history and historical semantics of religion.
+My research fields include the relation between religion and “the secular” in contemporary and historical perspective; utopia and migration in 19th-century European religious history; narrative approaches and theories of religious efficacy; and the conceptual history and historical semantics of religion.

 In my book (Weltanschauung als Erzählkultur, 2016) on moral and character education in a secular state, I analyze the narrative construction of the socialist worldview in relation to religion in East German civics school textbooks.
 The book represents a narratological study of school textbooks and develops an approach for comparing secular and religious narrative cultures in personal and state-controlled contexts.
 The analysis illustrates how socialism was construed through a well-defined set of narrative strategies used to impart this worldview, making it plausible and adaptable to citizens’ daily concerns.
 The historical part of the study consists of a detailed analysis of socialist narratives, while its theoretical framework sketches the academic discourse on socialism and religion and discusses the politics of classification.